Deep BSVIEs Parametrization and Learning-Based Applications: Introduction

 On the numerical side, existing methods for BSVIEs are still limited.
 Hamaguchi and Taguchi \cite{hamaguchi2023approximations} developed a dynamic programming scheme tailored specifically for Type-II BSVIEs,exploiting their two-time structure via a recursive time grid.

 Deep learning methods have shown great potential for solving BSDEs.
 The DeepBSDE framework of Han, Jentzen, and E \cite{han2018solving}, later extended by Hur\'e, Pham, and Warin \cite{hure2020deep}, uses neural networks to approximate the solution pair \( (Y,Z) \), trained via stochastic optimization to minimize a loss function derived from the BSDE dynamics.
 These methods are flexible, mesh free, and in principle dimension independent, making them particularly well suited to high dimensional stochastic control and finance applications.

-More recently, Gnoatto, Garc\'ia Trillos, and Andersson \cite{andersson2025deep} proposed a neural solver for BSVIEs based on a forward in time approach, where a single stage neural network is trained to approximate the solution processes.
-Their architecture directly learns the solution fields without backward recursion, but may struggle with stability in certain time inconsistent settings.
+More recently, Gnoatto, Trillos, and Andersson \cite{andersson2025deep} proposed a forward in time neural solver for BSVIEs, where a single stage network is trained to approximate the solution processes.

 In this paper, we develop a new deep learning algorithm tailored to Type-I BSVIEs.
 Our method builds on the BSDE reformulation by discretizing the two time integral equation and applying a backward recursive learning scheme.
 The architecture is designed to exploit the parametric dependence on the first time variable \( t \), and jointly learns the fields \( Y(t) \) and \( Z(t,s) \) by fitting conditional expectations at each stage.
 This structure respects the temporal causality and facilitates convergence analysis through discrete martingale projections.